Cyber4All/terraform-cyber4all-catalog/examples/iam/README.md

 cat log.log | grep "DEBUG: Request"
 ```

-The first command logs all the actions in the apply, while the second command will echo the aws actions called durring runtime.
+The first command logs all the actions in the apply, while the second command will echo the aws actions called during runtime.

 ## Using Roles in CICD